BioMeDS/onboarding-base-module/README.md

 To start using python to analyse and visualize the data, you must first install Mamba.
 Mamba is a package manager that enables easy installation and handling of needed packages.
 Use this [link](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) to install Miniforge3.

 #### 12. Create the project environment and install the required packages.
 Once Miniforge3 (Mamba) is installed you have to create a project environment.
-To do this you have to type ```mamba create -n NAME python=3.???```.
-Create a `environment.yml` file with the content below as reference.
+Create a `environment.yml` file first with the content below as reference.

 TO DO